Trump Is Getting Away With These Dangerous Actions Right Under Our Noses

 A black woman marches at the head of the group of members and allies of the LGBTQ community to the White House as part of the Pride and Black Lives Matter movements on June 13, 2020, in Washington, DC.

-The FBI has just fired agents who were seen kneeling during a Black Lives Matter protest in Washington after the 2020 killing of George Floyd, AP News reported.
+The FBI fired agents who were seen kneeling during a Black Lives Matter protest in Washington after the 2020 killing of George Floyd, AP News reported in September 2025.
 Last spring, the agents were reassigned after photos of them kneeling resurfaced, which angered many in the FBI, the publication said.
-Others in the FBI argued the kneeling was a possible de-escalation tactic during a period of high tension demonstrations.
+Others in the FBI argued the kneeling was a possible de-escalation tactic during a period of tense demonstrations.

 Straight From The Root